 What is the best and worst advice you ever got?

 The best advice is easy, “you always have to be honest with your clients”.

-Now, the worst advice that I ever got was to become a litigator, when I first got out of law school, someone told me “you should be a litigator”, so I became one for two years and realised I really hated it, I hated fighting people, I hated the idea of waking up and rip somebody every day.
+Now, the worst advice that I ever got was to become a litigator.
+When I first got out of law school, someone told me “You should be a litigator”.
+So I became one for two years and realized I really hated it.
+I hated fighting people.
+I hated the idea of waking up and rip somebody every day.

-Yeah, you were just going through your research phase in life, I guess.
+You were going through your research phase in life.

 Yes, pretty much.

 And now you're here to change the way startups are built.